 Mashed potatoes are a beloved Thanksgiving tradition, but let’s be honest: the science of the food situation means that mashed potatoes made with no dairy are a tough sell with traditionalists.
 Sour cream, butter and cream aren’t the easiest things to replace convincingly.
 That’s doesn’t mean vegans need to despair of enjoy amazing potatoes!
 When you roast potatoes at high temperatures, plant-based oils are what you want to use, vegan or not.
 Make this recipe full vegan by swapping out the butter at service for a little drizzle of your favorite herb-infused olive oil.

-Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts and doesn’t overpower at all.
+Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts, creating a rich accompaniment to the potatoes.
 If you want to make this dish vegan, just trade the butter intended for serving with a little olive oil.

 Servings: 4 (128 G)

 Cook Time: 1 hour